 One method which was popular before the advent of the Internet was to self-teach via audio, video, and books.
 This can be an effective method granted you have the willpower to stick with it.
 However, it lacks the social interaction which might be the whole point of learning a new language, and you’ll most likely only learn “textbook” Spanish, not the way Spanish speakers naturally speak.

 Computer software can be a very effective method of learning Spanish.
 Many programs try to mimic natural learning methods which teach you to associate the language directly with the places, things, and situations in which they apply instead of having to filter your new language through your native language via translation.
 However, this also lacks a certain level of social interaction which makes language learning more fun and exciting.
+It's harder to start speaking!

 This is by far the best way to truly master a new language.
 However, unless you already have the basics of the language under your belt, you may find yourself a bit lost.
 It’s also one of the more expensive ways to learn a new language, and not everyone has the time or the resources to spend extended periods of time in another country.